 - Third Drugged DWAI in 10 years (Class D Felony) – A conviction results in a prison sentence of up to seven years, a maximum $10,000 fine, and driver’s license revocation for at least one year.

-If you have been arrested for drugged driving in Rochester, contact Christopher K. Rodeman Attorney at Law today at (585) 928-4193 and schedule a free consultation.
+If you have been arrested for drugged driving in Rochester, contact the Rochester DWI lawyer at Christopher K. Rodeman Attorney at Law today at (585) 928-4193 and schedule a free consultation.